-- Treatment for Hydrocephalus may require an operation to insert a shunt, to drain excess fluid from the brain to another part of the body.
+- Treatment for Hydrocephalus may include an operation to insert a shunt which will drain excess fluid from the brain to another part of the body.
 Please refer to the Hydrocephalus fact sheet for further information.

 - While in the hospital, baseline tests for kidney and bladder function will be conducted, as well as an assessment with physiotherapy.

 - Recovery from surgery varies, but is generally about 3 to 4 weeks and hospitalisation is usually needed.

 - Follow up appointments are 6 weeks after discharge, then every three months for the first two years and then on a regular basis according to need throughout childhood.